Editor-in-Chief, Creative Director, Contributing Writer

 Rob is a Communications Director based in Chicago, Illinois.
-He is currently the head of Chicagoland communications for global nonprofit, World Relief.
+He is currently the head of Chicagoland communications for a global nonprofit refugee resettlement agency.
 In the past, he has worked for trade publisher, Sourcebooks, trade agency, Blue Dot Literary, and research nonprofit, the Society of Behavioral Medicine.
 He was the Managing Editor for peer-reviewed science journal, Translational Behavioral Medicine, and was a marketing consultant for peer-reviewed journal, Annals of Behavioral Medicine.
 Both journals are published by Oxford University Press.
 He ran his own content and design business for eight years prior to his work in nonprofit communications, with a number of large companies as clients.
 His writing has appeared in numerous outlets, but most currently he has been writing exclusively about health equity and refugee resettlement.
 Science fiction is at the center of his creative core.
 He truly believes it to be the defining art form of modern life.
 Dark Matter Magazine is his dream project.

 Phil is a television and film editor based in Los Angeles, California.
 His most recent projects include AMC’s Fear the Walking Dead, Hulu’s The Path, and the forthcoming Netflix series AWAY.
 He also collaborated on the short film Subject 19 which recently premiered with the sci-fi brand DUST.
 When he’s not being overwhelmed by his children, he enjoys listening to podcasts, “reading” audiobooks, and exploring the depths of Shudder.